DeloitteAU/dd-breakpoint-container/README.md

 Note this Context value export is an object, which you can destructure like so:

 ```
-import { AppBreakpoint } from 'dd-breakpoint-container';
+import { AppBreakpoint } from '@deloitte-digital-au/dd-breakpoint-container';
 ...
 <AppBreakpoint.Consumer>
 	{({ bpName, bpSize }) =>